fnn/kuntergrau/README.md

 # kuntergrau

-VS Code theme with the right amount of colors.
+VS Code theme I like (for my personal use).